nivit/goodvibes/HACKING.md

 Design Overview
 ---------------

-Overcooked is written in C/GObject.
+Goodvibes is written in C/GObject.
 The code is heavily object-oriented, and if you're not familiar with GObject, you will have to accept that some magic is going on, here and there.
 Good luck with that ;)